Prime Minister of Japan: Statutory roles

-Unlike most of his counterparts in constitutional monarchies, the prime minister is both de jure and de facto chief executive.
-In most other constitutional monarchies, the monarch is nominal chief executive, while being bound by convention to act on the advice of the cabinet.
-In contrast, the Constitution of Japan explicitly vests executive power in the Cabinet, of which the prime minister is the leader.
-His countersignature is required for all laws and Cabinet orders.
+Unlike most of their counterparts in constitutional monarchies, the prime minister is both de jure and de facto chief executive.
+In most other constitutional monarchies, the monarch is at least nominal chief executive, while being bound by convention to act on the advice of the cabinet.
+In contrast, the Constitution of Japan explicitly vests executive power in the Cabinet, of which the prime minister is the leader; this greatly enhances the prime minister's position compared to prime ministers in other parliamentary democracies.
+Their countersignature is required for all laws and Cabinet orders.
 While most ministers in parliamentary democracies have some freedom of action within the bounds of cabinet collective responsibility, the Japanese Cabinet is effectively an extension of the prime minister's authority.

 Insignia

 Official office and residence

 Located near the Diet building, the Office of the Prime Minister of Japan is called the Naikaku Sōri Daijin Kantei (内閣総理大臣官邸).
 The original Kantei served from 1929 until 2002, when a new building was inaugurated to serve as the current Kantei.
 The old Kantei was then converted into the Official Residence, or Kōtei (公邸).
 The Kōtei lies to the southwest of the Kantei, and is linked by a walkway.